sherlock-project/sherlock/README.md

 ## Docker Notes

-If docker is installed you can build an image and run this as a container.
+If Docker is installed, you can build an image and run this as a container.

 ```
 docker build -t mysherlock-image .